tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Procedures and instructions for companies whose shares are listed in the market and whose accumulated losses amounted to 20% or more of their capital: The company’s accumulated losses amounting to 20% or more, and no more than 35% of its capital.

-The company must disclose to the public immediately and without delay and by an independent announcement when its accumulated losses reach 20% or more and not more than 35% of its capital, provided that the announcement includes the amount of accumulated losses and their percentage of the capital And the main reasons that led to these losses, noting in the in the announcement that these procedures and instructions will be undertaken thereon, if the disclosure required under this clause coincides with the announcement of the initial or annual financial results, the company is exempted from disclosing a separate announcement if it included it in the announcement of the initial or annual financial results.
+The company must disclose to the public immediately and without delay and by an independent announcement when its accumulated losses reach 20% or more and not more than 35% of its capital, provided that the announcement includes the amount of accumulated losses and their percentage of the capital And the main reasons that led to these losses, noting in the announcement that these procedures and instructions will be undertaken thereon, if the disclosure required under this clause coincides with the announcement of the initial or annual financial results, the company is exempted from disclosing a separate announcement if it included it in the announcement of the initial or annual financial results.

 The market adds a mark next to the company's name on the market's website, symbolizing that the company's accumulated losses have reached 20% or more and less than 35% of its capital immediately upon the issuance of the announcement referred to in clause (a) of this Article.